Skip to main content

 • the zone valves VALVE1 to VALVE3 (contact 1 to 3 of the module).

-(**) The contact closes when one of the thermostats demands heating.
+(*) This contact closes when one of the thermostats demands heating and opens when none of the thermostats demands heating.

 Example